hitkumar/vlms/rl/README.md

 CUDA_VISIBLE_DEVICES=1 accelerate launch --config-file rl/configs/zero3.yaml  rl/examples/math_python.py

 Next steps
 - verify that the model training works.
+Training is still not working as VLLM connection to produce generations is broken.
+- For now grpo_demo.py works, lets use this to test the RL training.
+Will need to go deep into verifiers to understand how to get the vllm connection to work.